tinefam/raytracerpp/README.md

 # raytracerpp

-A ray tracing engine based on "Ray Tracing in One Weekend" with extended features, built in modern C++.
+A raytracer based on "Ray Tracing in One Weekend" with extended features, built in modern C++.

-My first project on github, after studying RTOW.
-Experimenting with Git, external libraries.
-Trying to improve the efficiency of the raytracer while improving and modernizing its functions.
-First time experimenting "actively" with CMake.
+My first project on GitHub, after studying RTOW.
+Experimenting for the first time with Git, CMake, external libraries and multithreading.
+Improving the efficiency of the raytracer and its architecture while modernizing and improving its functions.

-## Standard Features
+## Features from Ray Tracing in One Weekend
 - Ray casting and rendering
 - Sphere geometry
 - Diffuse (matte) materials